UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 More information on assigning an e-ISSN can be found here - https://www.loc.gov/issn/basics/basics-brochure-eserials.html.

-UTK currently has a specific Solr field for publication identifiers (ISBNs and ISSNs) so that these identifiers can be displayed and searched for separately: utk_mods_publication_identifier_ms.
+UT currently has a specific Solr field for publication identifiers (ISBNs and ISSNs) so that these identifiers can be displayed and searched for separately: utk_mods_publication_identifier_ms.

 Justification
 ^^^^^^^^^^^^^

-As these identifiers have meaning outside of the context of UTK and might be used by patrons in a search to find these materials, it is important that we continue to support a unique field for these values rather than including them in a generic identifier category with other types of identifier values.
+As these identifiers have meaning outside of the context of UT and might be used by patrons in a search to find these materials, it is important that we continue to support a unique field for these values rather than including them in a generic identifier category with other types of identifier values.
 In addition, having a persistent link for resources with a particular ISSN is essential to the Libraries' HathiTrust submission